wilburluce/ng-component-ideas/README.md

 #### Some Best Practices for Angular Components
-Having worked with Angular components for awhile, a couple of things stood out to me as problematic:
+A couple of things have stood out to me as painful when working with Angular components:
+1) Managing rxjs subscriptions - there is too much imperative code and they are memory leak prone
+2) Writing components that only render when necessary.
+Angular's default change detection strategy gives a great out of box experience, but frequently will cause many needless re-renders.
-1) managing rxjs subscriptions (too much imperative code) and 2) writing components that only render when necessary.
-When I first looked at the OnPush change detection strategy it seemed like I was going from big guard rails to no guard rails - and I didnt feel like going there.
-Recently I discovered that something that helped me manage my subscriptions can also handle the smart change detection - the async pipe.
+When I first looked at the OnPush change detection strategy it seemed like I would have to go from big guard rails to no guard rails.
+But after digging deeper into it, I found something I already use as a best practice for subscriptions (the async pipe) could also take care of change detection.
 So the following is going to go over what I have already been doing for components (combining observables and using the async pipe for subscribe/unsubscribe), but also add in the simple step to get OnPush change detection to improve component performance.

-Following this approach you should get the following benefits:
+Using this approach you should get the following benefits:

-1) Avoid subscribes and related cleanup in the component - a frequent source of memory leaks and runaway observables
+1) Avoid subscribes and related cleanup in the component typescript - a source of memory leaks and runaway observables
 2) Allow components to use the OnPush detection strategy without much extra code
 3) Enable simpler unit tests since component methods often will use unwrapped data (easier to mock objects vs observables)
 4) Easier to review code.
 If a component follows this pattern, a reviewer will not have to dig deep into subscribe callbacks and cleanup.

-Note: the Angular async pipe is going to handle most of the work for us once we get things set up.
+Note: the Angular async pipe is going to handle most of the work after the code is setup properly.
 Here is a link followed by a numbered list to highlight the key features from the description: https://angular.io/api/common/AsyncPipe#description
 1) The `async` pipe subscribes to an `Observable` or `Promise` and returns the latest value it has emitted.
 2) When a new value is emitted, the `async` pipe marks the component to be checked for changes.